keltia/fetiche-rs/README.md

 More details in the specific [Fetiched README.md](fetiched/README.md) and [Engine README](engine/README.md).

-> NOTE: This is still WIP and most of it is already in `fetiche-sources`.  [ractor] is used right now.
+> NOTE: This is still WIP and most of it is already in `fetiche-engine`.  [ractor] is used right now.

 ### Data Model